carolindahms/PopGen/README.md

 where n is the number of individuals in pop1, m the number of individuals in pop2.
 SFS file in format pop1-pop2.sfs

 ## Compute all stats with one script + get marginalized 1D SFS
-computes pi, theta, dxy, da for both populations, and their Fst, marginalizes into 1D SFS from moments formatted 2D SFS (unfolded or folded without mask).
+computes pi, theta, Tajima's D, dxy, da for both populations, and their Fst, marginalizes into 1D SFS from moments formatted 2D SFS (unfolded or folded without mask).

 Command:
 `python allStats_moments_1Dsfs.py pop${pop1}_${pop2}.sfs ${pop1} ${pop2} pop1size pop2size`